 We make a lot of fuss about Katharina von Bora Luther today, and for due reason, I believe.
 I think, however, that Katie would be a bit embarrassed by all the attention.
 At the same time, I think she’d be honored that Women of the ELCA seeks to raise up new leaders that emulate Katie’s life of faith.
 That’s a birthday legacy worth celebrating!

 Who’s the bold woman in your life that could be supported by Women of the ELCA and its varied ministries?
-Make a gift today in her honor to the Katharina von Bora Luther Fund.
+Make a gift today in her honor to 2122 a $1 million campaign for Katie’s Fund that is designed to support the organization into the next 100 years of mission and ministry.
 Your gift will help Women of the ELCA raise up new leaders inspired by Katie.
+Learn more.

 Linda Post Bushkofsky is executive director of Women of the ELCA.
 A resource she wrote, Katharina von Bora Luther: A Bold Life of Faith, is available as a free downloadable PDF.